mantidproject/mantidimaging/docs/Design/ISIS_Imaging/ISIS_Imaging_general.md

         - This can be avoided with a signal triggered by changing the Start spinbox, that changes the setMinimum of the Stop spinbox. (low priority)

 Initially, while browsing for a folder, the files will not be filtered out by file extension.
 This could be a potential improvement if it proves to be necessary or requested by users.

+After loading the paths should be cached inside the created image volume window, so that they can be accessed by the Process List or any filters that require the loading of flat/dakr images.

 ## Handling multiple stacks in dialogues
 It will be possible to have more than one stack loaded at a time.
 A unique ID will be generated for each new stack that is loaded.
 The ID is then stored with the folder name as a 'user friendly name', and a reference to the QObject containing the stack.
 The unique ID will be generated using python's `uuid` package.